crohr/crohr.github.com/index.md

 title: Cyril Rohr
 ---

-I'm a 25 years old software engineer, passionate about the Ruby programming language, information retrieval, machine learning techniques, distributed software architectures, and web development in general.
+I'm 26, passionate about the Ruby programming language, information retrieval, machine learning techniques, distributed software architectures, and web development in general.

 [At work](https://www.grid5000.fr), I build easy-to-use HTTP APIs that closely follow the REST principles, deployed on a geographically distributed